mgcfish/dnsbruter/README.md

-DNSBruter
+DNS Bruter
 =========

-DNSBruter is an open source multi-threaded penetration testing tool that automates the process of detecting all subdomains of a domain.<br>
+DNS Bruter is an open source multi-threaded penetration testing tool that automates the process of detecting subdomains of a domain.<br>

 It is based on the [dnsbruter](https://github.com/marpie/dnsbruter) of [Markus Pieton](https://github.com/marpie).